Content is Everything

 In Conclusion

-The fact remains, online (especially social) media is branded as something that “only young people understand”.
+The fact remains, digital (especially social) media is branded as something that “only young people understand”.

 To be fair, if you’re a business owner or accounts manager, I can see why you would conclude that the investment in social media content isn’t worth the 13 likes that it generates, which are mostly from other staff members anyway.